- Ocean Fishing

 Anglers are encouraged to answer the CRFS sampler's questions; however, angler participation in the survey is voluntary.
 The CRFS sampler will ask anglers onboard CPFVs about the species they intend to target, how often they fish, and the county in which they live.
 While anglers are fishing, the CRFS sampler will collect data on the catch rate, the species composition of the catch, the fishing location and conditions, and length and weight of fish that the anglers do not keep.
 After anglers have completed fishing for the day, CRFS samplers will record lengths and weights of kept fish.

-- Canary Rockfish and Yelloweye Rockfish Identification Flyer
+- Canary, Vermilion, Yelloweye Rockfish ID Flyer (PDF)

 Courtesy Auburn University and the University of Mississippi, the Auburn University Marine Extension and Research Center, the Mississippi- Alabama Sea Grant Legal Program, and the Mississippi Law Research Institute